Lorti/manu.ninja/_posts/2017-03-21-clock-clock-24-on-a-raspberry-pi-using-web-technologies.md

 <p data-height="700" data-theme-id="0" data-slug-hash="XpQewQ" data-default-tab="result" data-user="Lorti" data-embed-version="2" data-pen-title="Clock Clock 24" class="codepen">See the Pen <a href="http://codepen.io/Lorti/pen/XpQewQ/">Clock Clock 24</a> by Manuel Wieser (<a href="http://codepen.io/Lorti">@Lorti</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-## Clock Clock 24 on a Raspberry Pi with a 3.5″ touchscreen
+## Clock Clock 24 on a Raspberry Pi with a 3.5″ touch screen

 The motivation for this project was that my girlfriend's parents were looking for a new living room clock.
 As Wolfgang's birthday was nearing, we thought about ways to display the clock on a budget, as a fun gadget.
 This is when my girlfriend had the idea of hooking up a Raspberry Pi to a display.

-At first we thought about a used HDMI display, but we then found the <a rel="nofollow" href="https://www.amazon.de/gp/product/B01JRUH0CY/ref=as_li_tl?ie=UTF8&camp=1638&creative=6742&creativeASIN=B01JRUH0CY&linkCode=as2&tag=manuninja-21">Elegoo 3.5″ touchscreen</a> which costs around $ 25.
+At first we thought about a used HDMI display, but we then found the <a rel="nofollow" href="https://www.amazon.de/gp/product/B01JRUH0CY/ref=as_li_tl?ie=UTF8&camp=1638&creative=6742&creativeASIN=B01JRUH0CY&linkCode=as2&tag=manuninja-21">Elegoo 3.5″ touch screen</a> which costs around $ 25.
 You connect it to the GPIO of the Raspberry Pi, where it also draws its power from.

 <img src="http://ir-de.amazon-adsystem.com/e/ir?t=manuninja-21&l=as2&o=3&a=B01JRUH0CY" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />